Andy Patmore: Playing career

 Patmore was a Bankstown Sports Junior and Australian Schoolboys representative in 1986.
-In 1987, he was graded by the Canterbury-Bankstown Bulldogs.
+In 1987, he was graded by the Canterbury Bulldogs.
 In 1988, Patmore was a regular member of the Under 21 team and in 1989, Patmore moved to lock where his season was interrupted by injury.
-In 1990, Patmore started the season late in reserve grade and received the opportunity to play first grade from new Canterbury coach Chris Anderson following an injury to long serving centre Andrew Farrar.
-He made his first grade debut in his side's 9−8 loss to the St George Dragons at the Jubilee Oval in round 17 of the 1990 season.
+In 1990, Patmore started the season late in reserve grade and received the opportunity to play first grade from new Bulldogs coach Chris Anderson following an injury to long serving centre Andrew Farrar.
+He made his first grade debut in his side's 9−8 loss to the St. George Dragons at the Jubilee Oval in round 17 of the 1990 season.

 In 1991, Patmore became a regular member of the first grade side but was relegated near the end of the season for Jarrod McCracken.
 In 1992, Patmore started the season in reserve grade and was promoted to first grade for Jason McGrady to become a regular member of the team for the rest of the season.
-Patmore's stint with the Canterbury club ended at the conclusion of the 1993 season.
+Patmore's stint with the Bulldogs ended at the conclusion of the 1993 season.

 In 1994, Patmore joined the Parramatta Eels.
-He played only two games for the Parramatta outfit, before leaving the club at season's end.
-In 1995, Patmore joined the South Sydney Rabbitohs where he would once again only play two first grade games.
+He played only 2 games for the Eels, before leaving the club at season's end.
+In 1995, Patmore joined the South Sydney Rabbitohs where he would once again only play 2 first grade games.
 Patmore's stint with the Rabbitohs and in Australia ended at the conclusion of the 1995 season.
 In 1996, Patmore played one final season of rugby league with English side Oldham Bears.

 Coaching career

-From 2008 to 2014, Patmore was coach of the Canterbury-Bankstown Bulldogs in the National Youth Competition.
+From 2008 to 2014, Patmore was coach of the Canterbury Bulldogs in the National Youth Competition.
 In 2019, Patmore was named as Ben Cross's replacement as head coach of the New South Wales Rugby League Women's side.